qld-gov-au/swe/product-definition.md

 When linking outside of the franchise, always consider the customer journey.
 It is better to take the customer directly to the content they are looking for rather than duplicating it or creating a page that represents an ‘extra click’ and offers little additional value.

 When linking to non-Queensland Government websites give preference to credible and authoritative .gov, .edu and .org websites (e.g. peak industry associations, statutory authorities and other government or government-funded websites).
-Avoid links to commercial websites as these may appear to convey endorsement or affiliation
+Avoid links to commercial websites as these may appear to convey endorsement or affiliation.

 More guidelines on linking can be found in the Queensland Government [Web writing and style guide](https://www.forgov.qld.gov.au/web-writing-and-style-guide).